Annual Net Purchases by Individual Investors Near $8 Billion

 According to CNBC on the 25th (local time), market research firm VandaTrack estimated that, as of December 8, individual investors had purchased $8 billion worth of Palantir shares since the beginning of the year.
 This represents an increase of more than 80% compared to the previous year and about a 400% increase compared to 2023.

 Palantir develops AI software that analyzes data for governments and large corporations.
-Due to its business structure, which includes both government and private sector clients, the company has sometimes been described as "an enterprise with an ambiguous identity."
-Paxton Earl, a software sector investment banker, noted, "There used to be jokes asking what exactly Palantir does, but a closer analysis shows its business is very solid."
-He added, "Its revenue sources are diverse and not limited to the defense sector, as it also collaborates with private companies such as Ferrari and Wendy's."
+Due to its business structure, which serves both government and private sector clients, it has sometimes been described as a "company with an ambiguous identity."
+Paxton Earl, a software industry investment banker, noted, "There was a time when people joked about what Palantir actually does, but a closer analysis reveals that its business is very solid."
+He added, "Its revenue sources are diverse, not limited to the defense sector, as it also collaborates with private companies such as Ferrari and Wendy's."

 CNBC pointed out that, unlike most companies that only hold Q&A sessions with analysts after earnings announcements, Palantir also takes questions from individual investors.
-At the end of last year, Palantir CEO Alex Karp personally expressed his gratitude to individual investors.
+Alex Karp, Palantir's Chief Executive Officer, even personally expressed his gratitude to individual investors at the end of last year.

-In contrast to the keen interest from individual investors, Wall Street's perspective remains relatively cautious.
+In contrast to the enthusiasm of individual investors, Wall Street remains relatively cautious.
 According to financial information provider LSEG, the average analyst rating for Palantir is "hold."
 Gil Luria, an analyst at investment bank D.A.
-Davidson, analyzed that Palantir's price-to-earnings ratio (PER) for the past 12 months is about 450 times, far exceeding the S&P 500 average of 28 times, and commented, "It is difficult for institutional investors to consider it for investment."
+Davidson, analyzed that Palantir's price-to-earnings ratio (PER) for the past 12 months is about 450 times, far exceeding the S&P 500 average of 28 times, making it "difficult for institutional investors to consider it as an investment candidate."

-Michael Burry, known as the real-life model for the film "The Big Short," argued last month that the AI industry is in a serious bubble, and revealed on December 4 that he had taken a short position on Palantir, citing its high PER as the reason.
+Michael Burry, known as the real-life model for the film "The Big Short," argued last month that the AI industry is experiencing a severe bubble, and he revealed on December 4 that he had established a short position in Palantir, citing its high PER as the reason.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.